-A lot of my work is trying to help businesses understand how social media can help them grow their business.
-There is a bit of a tendency, particularly in smaller businesses, to immediately ask “how can social media increase my sales?”
+A lot of our work is trying to help businesses understand how social media can help them grow their business.
+There is a bit of a tendency, particularly in smaller businesses, to immediately ask “how can social media increase my sales?”.
 In most cases this is exactly the wrong question to be asking, but it’s not always easy to persuade people that they have to invest time and expertise, and sometimes money, in creating a community, growing a network, or providing value before they can think about a return.

 The Orchard at Tesco